Key insights:

 When determining whether or not a pool will add to the resale value of your home, you have to consider our climate.
 In the Midwest, pools can only be utilized for a fraction of the year, and some buyers may not be motivated to maintain and insure a pool they can’t use year-round.

 On the other hand, plenty of homebuyers will think a backyard swimming pool is worth it.
-Not only will they be able to enjoy a dip in the water whenever they want, but they can also entertain guests, exercise and relax poolside within the comfort of their own property.
+Not only will they be able to enjoy a dip in the water whenever they want, but they can also entertain guests, exercise and relax poolside in the comfort of their own property.

 There’s no easy way to calculate a swimming pool’s return on investment, but you can help your home’s pool shine when selling.
 Here are home staging tips for pool homeowners.